daniel5151/blog/content/post/automating-ac-nyc.md

 Like any good renter, the first thing I did was gently ask my landlord if there was any way to "upgrade" the controls to something a bit more... modern.
 As expected, the response was roughly along the lines of "lol no, why would we do that?", which, to be fair, was basically the response I expected.

-Well, no matter, like and good engineer - _surely_ I can hack my way out of this pickle?
+Well, no matter, like any good engineer - _surely_ I can hack my way out of this pickle?

 After a bit of finessing, I managed to pop the cover off the unit, and expose its ~~soft underbelly~~ inner workings.
 Much to my surprise, not only did I find some info about the unit, but even a whole wiring diagram!